-Located at the confluence of the Big and Little Arkansas Rivers.
-To the many tribes of plains Indians, this is sacred ground.
-As such, the design team recognized the opportunity to enhance the existing site to give better access to the public and to create an opportunity to inform the visitor of the site’s importance and of the plains Indians of the region.
+Located at the confluence of the Big and Little Arkansas Rivers, many Native American tribes considered it sacred ground.
+As such, the design team recognized the opportunity to enhance the existing site to give better access to the public and to create an opportunity to inform visitors of the site’s importance to the Native American people.

 One of the single-most important parts of this project was the raising of the Keeper of the Plains statue.
-This sculpture has become both icon and identification for the City of Wichita since its original installation in 1974 at the confluence of the Big and Little Arkansas Rivers.
-To adequately celebrate this community treasure, it was decided early in the process to include pedestrian bridges to access both the Keeper of the Plains and the Indian Center.
-The design team focused much attention to celebrating Native American culture at the Keeper Plaza through the use of traditional colors and the elements; earth, air, fire and water.
-This treatment of such a treasured icon to the community was designed to be both a place of introspection and spirituality as well as celebration and display enhancing the community’s connection to and identification with its cultural heritage.
+This sculpture has become both an icon and identification marker for the City of Wichita since its original installation in 1974 at the confluence of the Big and Little Arkansas Rivers.
+To adequately celebrate this community treasure, it was decided early in the process to include pedestrian bridges to access both the Keeper of the Plains and the Mid-America All-Indian Center (MAAIC).
+The design team focused on celebrating Native American culture at the Keeper Plaza through the use of traditional colors and earthly elements: earth, air, fire and water.
+This treasured icon of the community is a place of spirituality and celebration.
+It also connects the community to their cultural heritage.

 The design needed to be respectful and inclusive of the many, often times differing, ideologies of the Native American tribes in the region while invoking a sense of sacredness at the confluence of the rivers.
-Sensitivity was given to the sacred nature of the Keeper of the Plains statue to the Native American community.
+Sensitivity was given to the sacred nature of the Keeper of the Plains statue.
 Issues regarding the removal of the statue, refurbishment and reinstallation were coordinated with sacred rituals by Native American participants.
-The project team was able to overcome tribal differences regarding what should be depicted in the interpretive plaza and surrounds, so that the Keeper of the Plains sculpture could have a setting that pays homage to the cultural and spiritual significance of the confluence and is a source of pride to the American Indian citizenry in Wichita and the region
+The project team was able to overcome tribal differences regarding what should be depicted in the interpretive plaza and surrounding area.
+The Keeper of the Plains sculpture pays homage to the cultural and spiritual significance of the confluence and is a source of pride to the American Indian citizenry in Wichita and the region.

 The connectivity between the community and the Arkansas River was of major importance.
 There is no downplaying the importance the river plays in the minds of residents.
-The river is the thread and blood that ties the community together.
-This is the place we come for celebration during the annual Wichita River Festival and a daily reminder of how Wichita began.
-The river ties us to the plains landscape and is a major component of our identity.
+It is the thread and blood that ties the community together and is a place for celebration during the annual Wichita River Festival.
+It is a daily reminder of how Wichita began and how the river ties us to the plains landscape and is a major component of our identity.

-Wichita, like many other cities have realized the value of its river which winds through the downtown urban core area.
-For many years the river corridor has been protected and preserved along this downtown stretch to preserve views to the river and make accessible to the public both the banks and river itself.
+Wichita has realized the value of its river which winds through the downtown urban area.
+For many years, the river corridor has been protected along the downtown stretch to preserve the view and make banks accessible to the public.
 Development along the banks has been limited to ensure that the corridor retains its openness and accessibility.
 However, where development has occurred along this corridor, every attempt has been made to address the river environment and encourage a symbiotic relationship.

-The entire river corridor project is part of a citywide bicycle and pedestrian path system and as such, was designed to accommodate both types of uses.
-The improved circulation along the banks as well as the inclusion of bridges to access the Keeper of the Plains and opposite banks has increased both types of use.
+The entire river corridor project is part of a citywide bicycle and pedestrian path system and was designed to accommodate both types of uses.
+The improved circulation along the banks, as well as the inclusion of bridges to access the Keeper of the Plains, has increased both types of use.
 Connections were made to public sidewalks, existing bicycle/pedestrian paths and parking areas to ensure that the river was easily accessible from multiple points.

 The treatment and final design of this project is unique to Wichita.
 The design is rooted in this city’s history and hearts.
 The sensitivity paid to the river, Native American culture and the history of Wichita makes this a project for the people.
-Every detail was debated to ensure that the final product represented the community’s past, present and dream of the future.
+Every detail was scrutinized to ensure that the final product represented the community’s past, present and future.

-To the many tribes of plains Indians, the confluence of the Little Arkansas and the Big Arkansas Rivers is sacred ground.
-The Big Arkansas is known by many as Se-Se-Pa (pron.
-Say-say-paw).
+To the many tribes of plains Native Americans, the confluence of the Little Arkansas and the Big Arkansas Rivers is sacred ground.
+The Big Arkansas is known by many as Se-Se-Pa (pronounced Say-Say-Paw).
 It was a trading ground as well, where tribes, and later trappers, would meet to swap goods.
-The design team saw this as an opportunity to not only enhance the Keeper of the Plains sculpture, but it could be an educational and interpretive resource for Wichita’s American Indian community and citizenry at large.
+The design team saw this as not only an opportunity to enhance the Keeper of the Plains sculpture, but also as an educational and interpretive resource for the community.

-Central to the experience is the Interpretive Plaza, which has numerous stone panels with artwork to tell the story of life and culture of the many central plains tribes.
-To further enhance the experience and provide opportunities for interpretation by museum docents, the American Indian belief in the four elements Earth, Air, Water & Fire along with the concept of the Sacred Hoop are integrated and use an organizing/interpretive element for the space around the base of the Keeper.
+Central to the experience is the Interpretive Plaza, which has numerous stone panels with artwork to tell the story of life and culture of the central plains tribes.
+To further enhance the experience and provide opportunities for interpretation by museum docents, the Native American belief in the four earthly elements, along with the concept of the Sacred Hoop, are integrated and use an organizing and interpretive element for the space around the base of the Keeper.

-The quadrants are defined on the ground plane by sandstone bands that mark the cardinal directions, each punctuated by a 5’ diameter cast stone medallion – East is red, West is black, North is white, and South is yellow (although colors vary by tribe, these were selected for color-fastness over blues and greens of some tribes).
+The quadrants are defined on the ground plane by sandstone bands that mark the cardinal directions, each punctuated by a 5 foot diameter cast stone medallion – east is red, west is black, north is white, and south is yellow (although colors vary by tribe, these were selected for color-fastness over blues and greens of some tribes).

 Workshops and charettes were held to gather public and stakeholder input as concepts developed for a new waterfront master plan.
 During the charettes, teams were formed to tackle specific portions of the overall project which were then presented to the group for discussion and debate.
-Following, the final design concept was then presented to the City of Wichita Design Council for approvals.
-These intensive sessions expedited the design and approval process by bringing everyone together in the same room.
+The final design concept was then presented to the City of Wichita Design Council for approvals.
+These intensive sessions expedited the design and approval process by bringing every one together in the same room.